NRCHKB/NRCHKB.github.io/content/wiki/service/air-quality-sensor/index.md

 ```

 A special calculation is applied for the `AirQuality` value itself.
 Since the HAP Specification doesn't necessarily dictate _how_ the value has to be calculated it is up to the Accessory to determine the subject assessment of the Air Quality.
-For the example above the author decide to calculate a mean value derived from the different scale of the PM 10 and PM 2.5 particulate density US AQI scale.
+For the example above the author decide to calculate a mean value derived from the different scales of the PM 10 and PM 2.5 particulate density US AQI scale.

 {{< alert icon="👉" >}}Find more about the [Calculator](https://aqicn.org/calculator).{{< /alert >}}